Fianax/citigroup_group4/client-manual/Client Manual - Consumer Accounts.md

 ## Incoming Funds Transfers

 Notice of your incoming funds transfers will be deemed to have occurred when you receive your periodic bank statement, or another notice from us, containing a credit to your account for the funds received.
-Also, to determine if a funds transfer has been credited to your account, you can call CitiPhone Banking®, view your account information on Citibank® Online or Citi Mobile®, or request account updates via Citi® Text Banking.
+Also, to determine if a funds transfer has been credited to your account, you can call CitiPhone BankingÂ®, view your account information on CitibankÂ® Online or Citi MobileÂ®, or request account updates via CitiÂ® Text Banking.

 ## Cancellations or Amendments of Funds Transfer Requests